Court Ordered Sale Process in Texas

 What Happens In A Trustee Sale Of Property In Texas?

-A trustee sale happens when a property is sold by someone else, often because of foreclosure.
-Trustees handle the sale, make sure all legal rules are followed, and use the money to pay off any debts related to the property.
+A trustee sale occurs when a property is sold by someone else, often because of foreclosure.
+Trustees handle the sale, ensure all legal rules are followed, and use the money to pay off any debts related to the property.

 How Does Eminent Domain Impact Property Sales In Texas?

 Eminent domain lets the government take private property for public use, usually with payment to the owner.
-Sales under eminent domain have to follow certain legal steps and must involve fair market value assessments.
+Sales under eminent domain must follow certain legal steps and involve fair market value assessments.

 What Are The Steps Involved In A Residential Property Sale In Texas?